-Councillors voted to go forward with the $8.9 million Chedabucto Lifestyles Complex in April; ground was broken in May.
+Councillors voted to go forward with the $8.9 million Chedabucto Lifestyle Complex in April; ground was broken in May.

 The facility includes an outdoor rink, a figure-eight skating loop, an artificial turf field and four-lane running track, and a new community recreation centre.